-- Scanning or Imaging is the process by which paper documents are copied and saved as digital images - usually PDF or TIFF files.
+- Scanning or Imaging is the process by which paper documents are copied and saved as digital images - usually PDF(preferred) or TIFF files.

-- If your scanning process follows the UW Scanning Requirements, the electronic record can legally take the place of the paper document; which can then be destroyed.
+- If your office writes a Scanning Policy that follows the UW Scanning Requirements, the electronic record can legally take the place of the paper document; which can then be destroyed.

 UW Scanning Requirements

-The requirements begin with a consultation which must be scheduled with UW Records Management Services at the beginning of this process, before records are scanned.
-Contact Barbara Benson at firstname.lastname@example.org
+To begin writing a Scanning Policy for your office or department, you must schedule a consultation with UW Records Management Services at the beginning of this process, before records are scanned.
+Contact Barbara Benson at email@example.com.

 Retention of Scanned Records